Skip to content

 Adaptogens

-Adaptogenic plants such as ashwagandha and reishi help the skin cope with oxidative stress.
+Adaptogenic plants, such as ashwagandha or reishi, help the skin cope with oxidative stress.

 Can parchment skin be reversed?

-Parchment skin can't be completely reversed, as some of the changes are due to the natural aging process.
+Parchment skin cannot be completely "reversed" because some changes result from the natural aging process.
 However, its appearance can be significantly improved.

 Regular care can: